cosmingugoasa/py-lessons/README.md

 $ ./my-env/Scripts/activate
 ```
 **PyAudio has some problems installing with pip, so download it from [**here**](https://download.lfd.uci.edu/pythonlibs/x6hvwk7i/PyAudio-0.2.11-cp310-cp310-win_amd64.whl)
-and open the requirements.txt file and replace my file's path with yours**
+and open the requirements.txt file and replace the path of my file with your own**

 Install dependencies from the *requirements.txt*.
 You **MUST** be in the same folder as the .txt
 ```sh